188.8.131.52 Claim lodgement - general provisions

 An example of a document from a third party regarded as being outside the claimant's control is obtaining medical evidence from a treating doctor or specialist.

 The provision of a document that is outside the claimant's control does not affect the day on which a claim is regarded as being complete for the purposes of setting the day the claim is made.
 Also, the provision of additional documentation not specified in the claim but requested separately does not affect the claim day.
-The provision of such information may be needed before DHS is able to assess the claim, which means the day the claim is determined may be delayed.
+The provision of such information may be needed before Services Australia is able to assess the claim, which means the day the claim is determined may be delayed.
 However, the day the claim is made remains the day the claimant provides the required documentation specified in the claim and within the claimant's control.

 Note: The online claim process assists a claimant to ensure that all of the required documentation is provided before the claim can be lodged.